drbitboy/CCW_Micro8xx_PID_reverse_engineering/README.md

 Note specifically that

-* the .FC member of PID_GAINS is not the filter constant that the CCW documentaiont claims it to be;
+* the .FC member of PID_GAINS is not the filter constant that the CCW documentation claims it to be;
-* the .Td member of PID_GAINS is not the derivative time that the CCW documentaiont claims it to be.
+* the .Td member of PID_GAINS is not the derivative time that the CCW documentation claims it to be.

 ## Details